SANDAG/landuse_prep_tool/conversion_sr14_sr15/README.md

 ### Land Use
 The land use file undergoes extensive processing.
 There are three major procedures implemented depending on the columns:
-1) The converted SR14 synthetic population is used to populate household and person total columns
+1) The SR15 synthetic population is used to populate household and person total columns

 2) Some ABM3 columns are maintained in the output MGRA file exactly as they are specified in the input file